Danny Rolling

-Daniel Harold Rolling (May 26, 1954 – October 25, 2006), known as the Gainesville Ripper, was an American serial killer.
-He murdered five students in Gainesville, Florida, over four days in August 1990.
-Rolling later confessed to raping several of his victims, committing a triple homicide in his home city of Shreveport, Louisiana, and attempting to murder his father in May 1990.
+Danny Harold Rolling (May 26, 1954 – October 25, 2006), known as the Gainesville Ripper, was an American serial killer who murdered five college students in Gainesville, Florida over four days in August 1990.

+He later confessed to raping several of his victims, committing a triple homicide in his home city of Shreveport, Louisiana, and attempting to murder his father in May 1990.
 In total, Rolling confessed to killing eight people.
 He was sentenced to death for the five Gainesville murders in 1994.
 He was executed by lethal injection in 2006.

+His killing spree inspired the slasher film franchise Scream.

 Early years

-Danny Rolling was born in Shreveport, Louisiana.
-His father was a Shreveport police officer named James Rolling, who told Danny that he was unwanted from birth.
-James also abused and beat Danny, Danny's mother Claudia, and his brother Kevin for frivolous things, such as breathing in a way that displeased him.
-In one incident, Danny's mother went to the hospital after claiming her husband tried to make her cut herself with a razor blade.
-She made repeated attempts to leave her husband, but always returned shortly.
-In one example of the senior Rolling's sense of discipline, he pinned Danny to the ground and handcuffed him, then had police take his son away because he was embarrassed by him.
-In another story, Danny had a dog, but James beat the dog so often that it died in Danny's arms.
+Daniel "Danny" Harold Rolling was born on May 26, 1954; one of two sons born in Shreveport, Louisiana to James Harold Rolling (1931–2012) and Claudia Beatrice (1932–1995), who were originally from Columbus, Georgia.
+James was a Korean War veteran in the U.S. Navy and a Shreveport police officer.
+He often abused his wife and sons for frivolous things, such as breathing in a way that displeased him; he also told his son that he was unwanted from birth.
+In one incident, Rolling's mother went to the hospital after claiming her husband tried to make her cut herself with a razor blade.
+She made repeated attempts to leave her husband but always returned shortly after.
+James once pinned Rolling to the ground, handcuffed him, and had police take his son away because he was embarrassed by him.
+In another story, Rolling had a dog, but James beat the dog so often that it died in his son's arms.

-As a teenager and young adult, Rolling was arrested several times for robberies in Georgia, and was caught spying on a woman getting dressed.
-As an adult, he had trouble trying to assimilate into society and hold down a steady job.
+As a teenager and young adult, Rolling was arrested several times for robberies in Georgia and Alabama and was caught spying on a woman getting dressed.
+As an adult, he had trouble trying to assimilate into society and holding down a steady job.
 At one point, Rolling worked as a waiter at Pancho's restaurant in Bossier City, Louisiana.

-Serial killings
+Gainesville Murders

-In August 1990, Rolling murdered five students (one student from Santa Fe College, and four from the University of Florida) during a burglary and robbery spree in Gainesville, Florida.
+In August 1990, Rolling murdered five students (one student from Santa Fe College and four from the University of Florida) during a burglary and robbery spree in Gainesville, Florida.
 He mutilated his victims' bodies, decapitating one.
 He then posed them, sometimes using mirrors.